• Skip to primary navigation

 Differences Between Polenta and Risotto

-Polenta and risotto both offer delightful Italian flavors, but have their differences.
+Polenta and risotto both offer pleasant Italian flavors, but have their differences - and 5 polenta substitutes for similar textures show how one can be swapped in recipes.

 Ingredients Used